Chart Color Schemes

 Ringwood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 52 projects likely to impact the region.
-Notable ones include AC Hotel by Marriott - East End Ringwood, Queen Elizabeth II Hospital (Maroondah Hospital Redevelopment), Dux Churchill, Ringwood, and The Ring Development.
-Below is a list of those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 52 projects likely affecting the region.
+Notable initiatives include AC Hotel by Marriott - East End Ringwood, Queen Elizabeth II Hospital (Maroondah Hospital Redevelopment), Dux Churchill in Ringwood, and The Ring Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.